Court: Michigan voters will decide redistricting proposal

 LANSING, Mich.
-(AP) — Michigan voters this fall will get to decide whether to change how their state’s congressional and legislative districts are drawn, the state Supreme Court ruled late Tuesday in a narrow decision.
+(AP) — Michigan voters this fall will get to decide whether to change how their state’s congressional and legislative districts are drawn after the state Supreme Court kept an anti-gerrymandering proposal on the ballot.

-In a 4-3 ruling, the justices rejected a lawsuit challenging an anti-gerrymandering ballot measure, meaning it will go to a statewide vote in November.
+In a 4-3 decision issued late Tuesday, the state Supreme Court rejected a lawsuit challenging the initiative, meaning it will go to a statewide vote in November.

-The constitutional amendment would entrust redistricting to an independent commission instead of the Legislature and governor.

 Most Read Nation & World Stories